 - Give a comprehensive explanation of what you’ve done wrong, and then pledge to change this behaviour from that time on.

-- Agree a safe and specific sign between you and your child that signals you stop whenever you start blaming your ex again.
+- Agree on a safe and specific sign between you and your child that signals you to stop whenever you start blaming your ex again.
 For example, tell your child to raise his or her hand to signal in no uncertain terms you’re doing it again and need to stop promptly. https://lifesupportscounselling.com.au/separation-divorce-impact-on-family/

 Photo Credit: Creative Commons